5 Things You’ll Love about our Chile Biking Tour

 Blending your own wine

 One of the country’s biggest ports, Valparaiso, also has a unique history.
 In the late-19th-century, it was a popular stopping point for ships navigating the Straits of Magellan and was a popular place for migrants to stop and resupply on their way to strike it rich in California’s Gold Rush of the 1850s.
 The city’s population declined in the early 1900’s, as many traders bypassed Valparaiso after the opening of the Panama Canal.
 However, Valparaiso transformed itself into a center for finance, government—Chile’s National Congress meets in Valparaiso—education, tourism and the arts.
-We’ll enjoy a guided walking tour through the historic center, named a UNESCO World Heritage Site due to its urban design and unique architecture.
+You’ll enjoy a guided walking tour through the historic center, named a UNESCO World Heritage Site due to its urban design and unique architecture.

 Casa Real in the Santa Rita winery